istio/istio.io/content/en/blog/2022/getting-started-gtwapi/index.md

 Much of Istio's documentation, including all of the [ingress tasks](/docs/tasks/traffic-management/ingress/) and several mesh-internal traffic management tasks, already include parallel instructions for configuring traffic using either the Gateway API or the Istio configuration API.
-Check out the [Gateway API task](/docs/tasks/traffic-management/ingress/gateway-api/) for more details.
+Check out the [Gateway API task](/docs/tasks/traffic-management/ingress/gateway-api/) for more information about the Gateway API implementation in Istio.